QLX13/seashanty2/README.md

 This git contains following files:

-1. xLights map for lights (.xsq)
-2. Light show file for Tesla (.fsq)
+1. Light show file for Tesla (.fsq)
-3. Mp3 for the light show
+2. Mp3 for the light show

 Must contain a base-level folder called "LightShow" (without quotation marks and case sensitive).